Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 *Edge split* is similar to the rip tool.
-When two or more touching interior edges, or a border edge is selected when using *Edge split*, a hole will be created, and the selected edges are duplicated to form the border of the hole
+When two or more touching interior edges, or a border edge is selected when using *Edge split*, a hole will be created, and the selected edges are duplicated to form the border of the hole.

 .. list-table::